dennens/pdlocalization/README.md

 Registers a function to be called when a new language has been loaded.

 Arguments:
 `listener`: The function to be called.
-The function will be called without any arguments, as soon as a language was successfully loaded.
+The function will be called as soon as a language was successfully loaded, with a boolean argument indicating whether the file was newly loaded: if false, it was loaded from the cache instead.

+`listener` should be a function with application lifetime.
+Multiple such functions may be registered.